GridTools/concepts/collaboration/2020-08-19-gtscript-workshop/GTScript-Syntax-Workshop.md

 c: Field[I, J, K] = a[i, j] * b[k]
 ```
 - [ ] Define that all temporary fields always behave as 3d fields, and implement an analysis step to reduce the actual rank of the temporary in the generated code when this is possible
+- [ ] Automatically determine the mask (field dimensionality) by shape inference based on read usage later.

 #### Discussion/Enhancement: Support for accessing fields with absolute and indirect indices